-We expect our expenses to fluctuate as we continue to maintain out-license opportunities and seek to broaden our portfolio through in-licensing of complementary CNS assets.
-We expect that our cash and cash equivalents and marketable securities as of September 30, 2023 March 31, 2024, will be sufficient to fund operations into through the second quarter of 2025, however we will need to obtain additional funding to sustain operations as we expect to continue to generate operating losses for the foreseeable future.
+We expect our expenses to fluctuate as we continue to maintain out-license opportunities and seek to broaden our portfolio through in-licensing of assets.
+We expect that our cash and cash equivalents as of March 31, 2024 June 30, 2024, will be sufficient to fund operations through the second quarter of 2025, into mid-2025, however we will need to obtain additional funding to sustain operations as we expect to continue to generate operating losses for the foreseeable future.
 Failure to obtain necessary capital when needed may delay development of any current or potential future product candidates, or other operations.